MicrosoftDocs/memdocs/memdocs/intune/remote-actions/organizational-messages-create.md

 3. **Choose language to preview**: Select a language to preview the localized version of your message.
 The message is shown to employees in the [display language](https://support.microsoft.com/windows/manage-the-input-and-display-language-settings-in-windows-12a10cb4-8626-9b77-0ccb-5013e0c7c7a2) they've selected on their device.
 Organizational messages are supported in 15 languages.
 If the employee's preferred language isn't supported, the message will appear in their preferred fallback language.
 4. **Preview the message in dark theme**: Toggle the switch **On** to view how your message appears in dark theme.
 Check to make sure your logo shows up correctly in both light and dark theme.

-For Get Started app messages:
+*For Get Started app messages:*
 1. **Add a logo**: Choose an image file.
 For image requirements, see [Logo requirements](organizational-messages-prerequisites.md#logo-requirements).
-2. **Select messages**.
-You must select two messages to show to users.
+2. **Select messages**: You must select two messages to show to users.
      1. Select **Add your first message**.
      2. Choose a theme for your message.
 Options include:
         * **Review benefits**
         * **Review organization**
         * **Get started with device**
-     3. **Provide a link for the message**.
-To include a URL link in your message:
+     3. **Provide a link for the message**: To include a URL link in your message:
         * Select the domain you want to use.
 The list contains all Azure AD verified custom domain names in your tenant.
 Example: `www.contoso.com`
         * (Optional) Select **Add a link path, if needed** and add the path for your URL.
 Example: `/SoftwareUpdate`
         * Select the full generated link to make sure it works.
 Example: `www.contoso.com/SoftwareUpdate`